 When considering someone to represent your business in an M&A transaction, ask them specifics as to how far into the transaction process they work.
 A quality representative will ensure that a Letter of Intent (LOI) has certain basic criteria and will navigate the first round of negotiation on a purchase and sale agreement to ensure that it matches the LOI.
 These basics will save legal fees.

 The Accelerated Way – Accelerated Manufacturing Brokers, Inc. will not allow the submission of an LOI to our clients without it including certain basic criteria for our client’s protection.
 This saves legal fees and ensures an accelerated sale process.

 Q9.
 Can I Find the M&A Advisor When I Search For Related Industry Services on the Web?

 In essence, this is once again an argument for specialization.
-We discuss above that certain types of buyers (and currently the most active type of buyer in the manufacturing sectors) can’t be found with the purchase of a mailing list.
-How then are they found?
-They’re not, the buyer finds the broker.
+We discuss above that certain types of buyers (and currently the most active type of buyer in the manufacturing sectors) can’t be found with purchasing a mailing list.
+How, then, are they found?
+They’re not; the buyer finds the broker.

 Q10.
 Is the M&A Firm’s Fee Worth it For the Service They Provide?